camvandy/Simple-Brick-Breaker-Game/README.md

 # Simple-Brick-Breaker-Game
-Edited Version of The Brick Breaker Game
+Edited Version of The Brick Breaker Game (Simple Implementation).